Photos: Moroccans sleep on the streets, temporary shelters after earthquake

 In Pictures

-Photos: Moroccans sleep on the streets, temporary shelters after earthquake
+Moroccans sleep on the streets, temporary shelters after earthquake

 Many communities lack food, water, electricity and shelter, and residents are spending nights in the open in the High Atlas Mountains.

-Survivors of Morocco’s deadliest earthquake in more than a century have struggled to find food, water and shelter as a desperate search for the missing continues in remote villages.
+Survivors of Morocco’s deadliest earthquake in more than 60 years have struggled to find food, water and shelter as a desperate search for the missing continues in remote villages.

-The disaster killed more than 2,100 people, a number that is expected to rise, The United Nations estimated that 300,000 people were affected by Friday night’s magnitude 6.8 quake.
+The disaster killed more than 2,100 people, a number that is expected to rise.
+The United Nations estimated that 300,000 people were affected by Friday night’s magnitude 6.8 quake.

 Those left homeless or fearing more aftershocks slept outside on the streets of Marrakesh or under makeshift canopies in hard-hit Atlas Mountain towns like Moulay Brahim.